 Objective

-Calls to poison control centers (PCs) for intentional exposures, including calls for suicide attempts, may indicate population-level behavioral health status.
-Associations between IE call volume and public health emergencies (PHEs) were examined, by age and gender.
+This study aimed to (1) explore changes in volume of calls to poison control centers (PCs) for intentional exposures (IEs) in Dallas County, Texas, overall and by gender and age; and (2) examine the association between two different public health emergencies (PHEs) and changes in IE call volume.

 Methods

-IE calls were examined in Dallas County, Texas, from March 2019 - April 2021.
+PCs categorize calls they receive by intentionality of the exposure, based on information from the caller.
+We analyzed data on PC calls categorized as intentional in Dallas County, Texas, from March 2019–April 2021.
 This period includes the COVID-19 pandemic declaration (March 2020), a surge in COVID-19 cases (July 2020), and Winter Storm Uri (February 2021).
-Trends in intentional exposure (IE) call volume, overall and by age and gender, were explored, and interrupted time series analysis was used to examine call volume changes after PHE onset.
+Changes in IE call volume, overall and by age and gender, were explored, and interrupted time series analysis was used to examine call volume changes after PHE onset.

 Results

-The summer surge in COVID-19 cases was associated with 1.9 additional IE calls/day (95% CI 0.7 to 3.1).
-Neither the pandemic declaration nor Winter Storm Uri was associated with changes in call volume.
-IE calls were higher for women compared to men during the study period.
-IE calls for youth trended up after the pandemic declaration, closing the longstanding gap between adults and youth by early 2021.
+The summer surge in COVID-19 cases was associated with 1.9 additional IE calls/day (95% CI 0.7 to 3.1), in the context of a baseline unadjusted mean of 6.2 calls per day (unadjusted) before 3/11/2020.
+Neither the pandemic declaration nor Winter Storm Uri was significantly associated with changes in call volume.
+Women, on average, made 1.2 more calls per day compared to men during the study period.
+IE calls for youth increased after the pandemic declaration, closing the longstanding gap between adults and youth by early 2021.

 Conclusions

-Trends in IE call volume in Dallas County varied by gender and age.
+Changes in IE call volume in Dallas County varied by gender and age.
 Calls increased during the local COVID-19 surge.
 Population-level behavioral health may be associated with local crisis severity.

 Keywords: Poison Control Centers, COVID-19, pandemic, behavioral health, suicide